sedexdev/l0ad3d-2d/README.md

 the LOVE2D game engine for development.
 All textures were created by me using GIMP (unless otherwise credited below)</p>

 <p>Author: Andrew Macmillan</p>
 <p>Version: 1.0</p>

+<h2>Running the code</h2>

+<p>This project currently requires a local install of the LOVE2D game engine to run.
+A fully working executable will be published in the <code>bin</code> directory when the game is finished packaged with the required libraries</p>

+<p>LOVE can be downloaded and installed from <a href="https://www.love2d.org/">their
+website here</a></p>

+<p>Once LOVE2D is installed navigate to the root of the project and run <code>love .</code>
+or <code>lovec .</code> on Windows</p>

+<h2>Gameplay</h2>

+<p>The game is very simple.
+There is a single level that you need to navigate to find keys
+to get into the boss room and kill the boss.
+You get points for the number of enemies killed along the way.
+After killing the boss the level starts again, and all enemies get slightly stronger.
+After eventually dying your score goes in the high scores table where you and your friends will compete to have the most points!</p>

+<h3>Controls</h3>

+<p>Movement: WASD or up, down, left, right keys</p>
+<p>Shooting: Space bar</p>
+<p>Pause: Escape key</p>
+<p>Menu select: Up, down keys and Enter to select</p>
+<p>Enter high score: Up, down keys and Enter to select</p>

 <h2>Non-original sources credit</h2>

 <ul>
     <li>Fonts:</li>
         <ul>